-The goal of the SRA was to understand current small ruminant (SR) production and marketing, the demand for SR meat, and to identify the research needed for developing profitable smallholder SR production in Pacific Island countries.
+The goal of the Small Research Activity (SRA) LPS/2016/021 was to understand current small ruminant (SR) production and marketing, the demand for SR meat, and to identify the research needed for developing profitable smallholder SR production in Pacific Island countries.
 It aimed to assess the existing potential, and additional needs, for future small ruminant production system research to have an impact on the livelihoods of small-scale farmers in the Pacific.
 It sought to broadly describe the markets and value chains for small ruminants across the Pacific region, with a focus on the key small ruminant producing countries of Fiji, Vanuatu and Samoa.
-It assessed the institutional support and capacity in the region for future small ruminant R4D projects, identifying key personnel and institutions, and areas where further capacity-building is required.
+It assessed the institutional support and capacity in the region for future small ruminant Research for Development (R4D) projects, identifying key personnel and institutions, and areas where further capacity-building is required.
 It undertook a more detailed analysis of production systems and farmers in Fiji, the most significant small ruminant producing country in the region.

 In both Fiji and Samoa the two largest value chains for small ruminant product are: a formal retail market that is dominated by imported frozen product from Australia and New Zealand, sold through formal retail outlets; and a festival market for locally produced whole animals sold at farm gate for backyard slaughter, mostly for religious holidays and customary uses.
 In Fiji, the maqiti festival market has strong demand, but appears saturated for some growers.
 However the quantity of imported meat for retail sale is approximately 10 times local production (7500 tonnes per year).
 In Samoa the trade imbalance is even greater due to the lower local production.
-The retail market therefore represents a huge for smallholders opportunity in both countries via import substitution.
+The retail market therefore represents a huge opportunity for smallholders in both countries via import substitution, if local production is able to meet consumer requirements.
 This opportunity, combined with strong government support and confidence of farm investors suggests that both of these countries are likely to benefit from further development investment targeting the SR sector.
 The size of the market (supply and demand) for SR meat in Vanuatu was not considered large enough to warrant further R4D investment at this time.

 Production systems and constraints were analysed using a farmer survey and focus group discussions at five locations in Fiji.
 It is clear that most SR farms in Fiji are underperforming in terms of productivity of breeding and growth, and it was agreed by key informants in Samoa that farmers face similar issues there.
-GIN management and feed gaps are the major technical issues facing farmers in both countries.
-Current drenching protocols for GIN are expensive in terms of labour and drench, are likely to be promoting drench resistance, and are clearly ineffective in reducing WEC.
+Gastrointestinal Nematodes (GIN) management and feed gaps are the major technical issues facing farmers in both countries.
+Current drenching protocols for GIN are expensive in terms of labour and drench, are likely to be promoting drench resistance, and are clearly ineffective in reducing Worm Egg Count (WEC).
 Poor nutrition is a cross-cutting constraint, likely affecting growth and reproduction rates, the impact of GIN on animals, and lamb and kid mortality.
 Both the Samoan and Fijian governments are making significant investments into upgrading and multiplying national nucleus flock genetics, and are seeking information on the performance, strengths and weaknesses of different genetics in smallholder and semi-commercial flocks.